 Court Records are public, and are accessible by anyone.
 They include a court case file containing a court docket and any of the documents filed in your case.
 You can access your court records on their website, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of someone’s criminal background.
 These online databases are connected so you are able to track criminal convictions from any other state.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that the crime was in a completely different state, you might have to pay for a more intensive search.

 When you look up someone’s criminal record you can find out if someone has been arrested, charged, or convicted for these crimes: